Hardvan/DirecTracer/README.md

 DirecTracer is a Python script that generates a directory structure in both text and Markdown formats.
 It can be used to visualize the hierarchy of folders and files in a given directory, while also excluding specific folders and file extensions.

+## DirecTracer on PyPI

+View the DirecTracer package on PyPI by clicking [here](https://pypi.org/project/DirecTracer/).

 ## Features

 - Generates a directory structure in text and Markdown formats.